petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-monitor-pool-events.md

 To send information to the log analytics workspace configured, set up a diganostic settings for your standby pool resource.

 > [!NOTE]
 > Enabling a diagnostic setting for a standby pool resource is not yet available from the Azure portal.
+Instead enable a diagnostics setting using an alterative SDK such as PowerShell or CLI.

 #### [CLI](#tab/cli)
 ```azurecli